 Enhance?
-Own Your Age As You Wish
+Own Your Age

 By Karen and Erica

-Debora Spar, the President of Barnard College and son to be President of Lincoln Center, recently raised two questions of interest to us: Should women of middle age fight its physical manifestations, and should they criticize each other for doing, or not doing, so?
+Debora Spar, the President of Barnard College and soon to be President of Lincoln Center, recently raised two questions of interest to us: Should women of middle age fight its physical manifestations, and should they criticize each other for doing, or not doing, so?

 As to the second question, the answer seems clear.
 This is not a moral issue.
 No one is hurt, either way.
 Nor is the feminist cause undercut, either way.
 Feminism allows each of us to decide what face we present to the world.
 So criticism is unwarranted.

 The first question seems a bit more complicated.
 We are a little older, in our sixties, and we don’t especially like the effects gravity has had on us.
 But we feel it important to be our age.
 We cannot, and do not want, to compete with a young face or body.

 Our faces and bodies, for better or worse, reflect our long lives (for which we are grateful).
 But that does not mean we have to let nature take its course, without a challenge.
 We are living in New York City.
 People walk, a lot and fast, and so do we.
 People eat, a lot, and try to maintain their weight.
 So do we.
 People have checkups.
 So do we.
 Even very young people color their hair, just for fun, and so do we (though we have not yet gone to pink or green).
 Even very young people wear makeup.
 We try.
 Neither of us grew up with good makeup skills, but we want to learn.
 People wear elegant clothes to make them appear in the swing of things.
 So do we.